bmccutchanjr/Friend-Finder/README.md

 ## the server

 The server is a NodeJS application and uses ExpressJS.
-It consists of four modules `server.js`, `htmlRoutes.js`, `apiRoutes.js` and `friends.js`.  apiRoutes is responsible for implementing the API endpoints and htmlRoutes implements the routes to server the web pages, images, CSS and JavaScript files used on the front end.
+It consists of four modules `server.js`, `htmlRoutes.js`, `apiRoutes.js` and `friends.js`.  apiRoutes is responsible for implementing the API endpoints and htmlRoutes implements the routes to serve the web pages, images, CSS and JavaScript files used on the front end.

 ### apiRoutes